Cuff bracelet

 How to add lace to denim bracelet

-Fold the lace end inwards and lay it underneath the edge.
-Level up this fold with the seam allowance mark.
-Start stitching along and, as you get to the other end, fold inwards the other lace end so that it matches the other mark.
-Keep the folds within the marked area just to avoid extra bulk later when folding the sides.
+If you would like to add some lace at the bottom, so that it sticks out a little bit adding more of a Boho feel, it’s time do it now.
+Fold the lace end inwards and lay it underneath the edge of denim band.
+Level up this lace fold with the seam allowance mark.
+Start stitching along and, as you get to the other end, fold inwards the other end of lace so that it matches the other mark.
+Keep the folds within the marked area just to avoid extra bulk later when folding seam allowances at the sides.

 Adding lace

 Lay the other design elements on to the denim cuff bracelet to decide what goes where.
-Don’t forget the space for the buttons too.
+Don’t forget the space for the fastening buttons too.
 I recommend to place buttons at your left side, this will make it easier for handling later.
 Sew the design elements onto the front only – to avoid messy look at the back.
-Do not sew on the buttons for now.
+Do not sew on the fastening buttons for now.

 Adding décor

 When you are happy with your design, unpick some stitching at the top at both ends of the bracelet.
 Remove stitches twice the length of your seam allowances.
 This will allow you to fold the seam allowances in.
 Fold in and press strong at both ends.
-You can clip it to keep in place.
+You can clip them to keep in place.

 Fold in the seam allowances